LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 ## The new 2026 widget

-It's fair to say that the widget has improved, there are now less issues, however, it is evident that there wasn't an accessibility specialist involved in the redesign as there are some issues that would absolutely be flagged or they should have been.
+It's fair to say that the widget has improved a bit, there are now less issues, however, it is evident that there wasn't an accessibility specialist involved in the redesign as there are some issues that would absolutely be flagged or they should have been.

 We'll just jump straight in, look at what is wrong, I'll discuss what could have been done and I'll also discuss why I think the issues are there.

 ### 1.4.11 Non-text Contrast (AA) or advisory?

 * To me, the most glaring visual issue is the choice of yellow for the donut chart.
 Now technically this does not fail, as the value is in the centre of the donut, so the yellow meter bit isn't required for understanding the data.
 However, it's still a poor choice of colour for a chart, if you're going to display data or stats in a chart, then making it perceivable to more folk is obviously the right thing to do.
-The purpose of the chart element is for at-a-glance information, almost a circle = good, less than three quarters = meh, less than half a circle = probably not the best, etc.
+The purpose of the chart element is for at-a-glance information, almost a circle = great, around three quarters = good, less than half a circle = probably not the best, etc.
 * It doesn't fail WCAG, but it's yellow (#FCD833) against the white (#FFF) background, which has a very poor contrast ratio of 1.4:1
 * The filled part of the donut is yellow (#FCD833) whilst the unfilled section is wispy grey (#EDEDED), which has a lower contrast ratio of 1.2:1
 * The wispy grey (#EDEDED) communicates something, right?
-It's their to tell sighted folk (or at least those with good enough vision to perceive low contrast) that this unfilled part of the donut is where the filled part could have gone, I'm not saying that background is absolutely necessary, but by adding it, they're reinforcing visual information, so I absolutely would write up the track if the number wasn't present. wispy grey is against the white background, which is the lowest contrast of our three tests at 1.17:1
+It's there to tell sighted folk (or at least those with good enough vision to perceive low contrast) that this unfilled part of the donut is where the filled part could have gone, I'm not saying that background is absolutely necessary, but by adding it, they're reinforcing visual information, so I absolutely would write up the track if the number wasn't present. wispy grey is against the white background, which is the lowest contrast of our three tests at 1.17:1

 Like I said, it doesn't fail, but that doesn't mean a great deal, it just means that whoever designed it didn't do so with all people in mind, as the combinations of colours are flaky, at best.